hsnkilic/ProofVid/ios-app/README.md

 <a id="disclaimer"></a>
 ## ⚠️ Disclaimer

-This iOS app is part of the ProofVid proof-of-concept.
-For production usage, you should:
+This is a proof-of-concept application.
+For production use, consider:
+- Allowing the app to only create videos on non-rooted (secure) devices
-- Use HTTPS and secure API keys
+- Using HTTPS for all communications
+- Implementing user authentication
-- Implement authentication and rate limiting
+- Adding rate limiting to prevent abuse
-- Consider a production database and monitoring/logging
+- Using a production-grade database (PostgreSQL, MySQL)
-- Validate inputs server-side and handle errors robustly
+- Implementing proper error handling and logging
+- Adding backup and recovery mechanisms

+### Security and Authenticity

+- To strengthen trust, consider:
+  - Hardware-backed attestation and signing (iOS App Attest/Secure Enclave; Android Play Integrity/Key attestation - for future development as Android is not supported yet).
+  - Challenge–response with short-lived nonces signed by the device key alongside the video hash.
+  - Blocking rooted/jailbroken/emulator devices; enable TLS pinning and anti-tamper checks.